---

 What is minimum viable product(MVP) may differ from person to person as it’s all about perception, but the definition of MVP clearly states that a minimum viable product allows a team to collect product observations, and effort, and learn customer feedback from the core functionality of your product.
 That helps to focus on continual product iteration.

 Once Steve Blank typically referred to the minimum viable product as a minimum feature set.
 This doesn’t mean MVP should be minimal.
-The key to MVP is to know what your potential user needs and problems are.
+The key to MVP is to know what your potential users need and what problems are.
 To find out more about why it is required, see the reasons below.

 ![Purpose of Minimum Viable Product (MVP)](https://wp.spaceo.ca/wp-content/uploads/2020/12/purpose-of-minimum-viable-product-mvp.jpg "Purpose of Minimum Viable Product-MVP")Organizations and software app development companies create a minimum viable product for the following purposes;